cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/authentication/get-api-key.md

 5. You should now see your API Key & Relayer Address.

-- You will use the API key for all requests (i.e. include `X-API-KEY: your_key` in the request header )
+- You will use the API key for relay request (i.e. include `X-API-KEY: your_key` in the request header )

-6. Select "Chain Config" to adjust the "Gas fee cap" for your relayer and find info for depositing funds into your relayer
+6. Click "Add fund" for your relayer and find info for depositing funds into your relayer
+7. Click "Gas Fee Cap" for your relayer to config gas fee cap in case of high gas fee
-7. Nice!
+8. Nice!
 Now you're ready to start 🧑‍💻

 ![](/img/v2/cyberconnect_api_key_fast.gif)